jncraton/roth-all-hall-meeting/slides.md

 ## Fire safety

 - No throwing or playing with Frisbees, balls, etc. in the hall.
-- No extension cords of any kind are allowed in the dorms except for power strips with surge protectors.
+- No extension cords are allowed in residence halls except for power strips with surge protectors.
-- No more than 10% of a wall may be covered with flammable material (posters, tapestries, etc)
+- No more than 10% of a wall may be covered with flammable materials (posters, tapestries, curtains, flags, etc)

 ## Recycling

 - All recycling goes in the blue bins
-- Recycling containers are everywhere – including every residence hall floor and laundry
+- Recycling containers are everywhere
 - All plastics (#1-#7), mixed paper & cardboard, glass, metal (including alum, tin, trays, foil)
 - No chip bags, food scraps, greasy napkins, or liquids

-## Parking

-- You need a special pass to park in the Roth lot.
-This is only available to Juniors and Seniors.
-- There is plentiful parking in the Fire Hall lot.

 # Questions?